 Paintings from the Golden Age continue to captivate and haunt me.
 I have long felt inspired by the golden baroque frames, rich tints and hues and the otherworldly technical skill.
 At the same time, I began to feel a disconnection to these works as well.
-Though a photographer, not a master painter, I feel overtaken by the desire to create contemporary imagery with hints of renaissance references celebrating the often hidden beauty of people of color.
+Though a photographer, not a master painter, I feel overtaken by the desire to create contemporary imagery with hints of renaissance references celebrating the often hidden beauty of black people.

-In this series I loosely combine traces of African and African American culture with renaissance undertones.
+In this series, I loosely combine traces of African and African American culture with renaissance undertones.
 Specifically focusing on Black hair which is often labeled unkempt in the United States & worldwide.

 The production of this series involved amplifying and combining hairstyles, manipulating and combining features, and often merging and piecing together eyes from a variety of different sources with my subjects eyes resulting in them appearing more knowing & directly connected to lost ancestry celebrating African lineage and the varying beauty of Black children.